-The BMI Calculator finds the body mass index of a person given weight and height.
+The BMI Calculator finds the body mass index given weight and height.
 Calculate your BMI and find the BMI weight category for your height.
-You can also calculate the normal weight range for your height.
+The calculator also finds the normal weight range given your height.

-Calculate BMI by entering weight in pounds, stones and pounds or kilograms.
+Calculate BMI with weight in pounds, stones or kilograms.
 Enter height in inches, feet and inches, meters or centimeters.

 BMI = weight ÷ height2